 The resistance welding process can deliver a reliable and repeatable joining solution for a wide range of metal joining applications.
-Defining the optimum welding process and best production settings can be achieved through a methodical and statistical approach.
-Time spent up front in weld development will ensure a stable welding process and provide a substantial return in quality and long term consistency.
+Defining the optimum welding process and best production settings is not a "black art" and can be achieved through a methodical and statistical approach.
+Time spent up-front in weld development will ensure a stable welding process and provide a substantial return in quality and long term consistency.
 Welding problems can more easily be identified and solved if sufficient experimental work is carried out to identify the impact of common variables on the quality and variation of the welded assembly.
-AMADA WELD TECH frequently uses the Screening DOE tool to establish the impact of key variables and to assist customers with troubleshooting.
-Often, the testing described above will provide the information and understanding to predict common failure modes and causes.
-A troubleshooting guide can be requested in the form of a slide rule, to assist users in identification of welding problems and likely causes.
+AMADA WELD TECH will frequently use the Screening DOE tool to establish the impact of key variables and also to assist customers with troubleshooting.
+Often the testing as described above will provide the information and understanding to predict common failure modes and causes.